saikos/softeng17b/ElasticSearch.md

 ### Extend the code

 Use the sample code as an example of the required search functionality and extend it to suit your project's needs.
+For example, the buy ticket operation should perform the required SQL queries in a single transaction and then update the ES event accordingly (e.g. set the value of the hasTickets boolean field).